-Instruction For Authors
+Instruction for Authors

 INTRODUCTION

-Original Articles should include a title page, a structured abstract of no more than 250 words, a text of no more than 3,000 words, no more than 7 tables and figures, and no more than 40 references.
+Original Article should include a title page, a structured abstract of no more than 250 words, a text of no more than 3,000 words, no more than 7 tables and figures, and no more than 40 references.
 Original Article Template

-Review Articles should include a title page, a narrative abstract of no more than 150 words, a text of no more than 3,000 words, no more than 2 tables or figures, and no more than 30 references.
+Review Article should include a title page, a narrative abstract of no more than 150 words, a text of no more than 3,000 words, no more than 2 tables or figures, and no more than 30 references.
 Review Article Template

-Case Reports should include a title page, a narrative abstract of no more than 50 words, a text of no more than 1,200 words, no more than 2 tables or figures, and no more than 10 references.
+Case Report should include a title page, a narrative abstract of no more than 50 words, a text of no more than 1,200 words, no more than 2 tables or figures, and no more than 10 references.
 Case Reports Template

 Brief Research should include a title page, a narrative abstract of no more than 50 words, a text of no more than 1,200 words, no more than 2 tables or figures, and no more than 10 references.
 Brief Research Template

-Special Articles (Invited by Editor) should include a title page, a text of no more than 3,000 words, no more than 2 tables or figures, and no more than 30 references.
+Special Article (Invited by Editor) should include a title page, a text of no more than 3,000 words, no more than 2 tables or figures, and no more than 30 references.
 Abstract nor keywords are not required.
 Special Article Template

 Editorial should include a title page, a text of no more than 1,000 words, no more than 1 tables or figures, and no more than 10 references.
 Abstract nor keywords are not required.
 Editorial Template

-Letters to the Editor should not exceed 900 words, no more than 1 table or figure, and no more than 10 references.
+Letter to the Editor should not exceed 900 words, no more than 1 table or figure, and no more than 10 references.
 Abstract nor keywords are not required.
 Letters to the Editor Template

 The summarizes the requirements for different article types: